soumyajit4419/Plant_AI/README.md

 1. Data gathering

    The dataset taken was **"New Plant Diseases Dataset"**.
 It can be downloaded through the link " https://www.kaggle.com/vipoooool/new-plant-diseases-dataset".
-It is an Image dataset containing different healthy and unhealthy crop leaves.
+It is an Image dataset containing images of different healthy and unhealthy crop leaves.

 2. Model building
    - I have used pytorch for building the model.